christy-23-dotcom/Excel-dashboard/Myntra Customer Segmentation/README.md

 ## 🚀 Business Recommendations

-- **Young Adults (19–30)** → Continue trend‑focused campaigns; for teens, emphasize style, and for seniors, highlight comfort and value.
+- **Regional & Logistics Optimization (Projected 6% Growth)
+   - Top States (Gujarat & UP): Optimize logistics and inventory 3 weeks prior to Navratri (Gujarat) and the Wedding Season               (UP/Bihar) to capture peak demand.
-- **Low‑Performing States** → Launch pop‑up stores, tie‑ups with local retailers, and festival promotions to boost visibility.
+   - Low-Performing States: Launch pop-up stores and tie-ups with local retailers to boost physical visibility.
+   - Expedited Delivery: Implement faster shipping for the 19–30 demographic to reduce cart abandonment in high-volume regions.

+- **Category & Brand Strategy (Projected 4% Growth)
+ - Top Category (Footwear): Promote bundle offers and cross-selling to increase the Average Basket Size.
+ - Brand Protection (Puma): Focus on exclusive, "early-access" promotions rather than clearance sales to maintain aspirational         brand value.
-- **Low‑Demand Categories** → Use bundling and cross‑selling with popular products to increase awareness.
+ - Product Awareness: Use bundling and social media influencer collaborations to increase exposure for low-demand categories and less popular brands.

-- **Less Popular Brands** → Run localized ads and influencer collaborations to improve brand exposure.
-- **Low Engagement Customers** → Offer personalized discounts and product recommendations to re‑engage.
+- **Customer Retention & Engagement
-- **Loyalty Programs** → Introduce rewards for repeat purchases and launch new collections to sustain interest.
+ - RFM-Based Loyalty: Introduce rewards for repeat purchases to sustain interest among "Champions."
+ - Re-engagement: Deploy personalized "We Miss You" discounts and recommendations for low-engagement/At-Risk customers.
-- **Social Media Campaigns** → Use Facebook & Instagram for trend awareness and customer engagement.
+ - Social Media: Utilize Facebook & Instagram for trend-focused campaigns targeting the 19–30 age group.
-- **Top States (Gujarat & UP)** → Optimize logistics for Gujarat (Navratri season) and Uttar Pradesh/Bihar (wedding season).
-- **Top Category (Footwear)** → Promote bundle offers to increase basket size.
-- **Top Brand (Puma)** → Focus on exclusive promotions; avoid clearance sales to maintain aspirational value.
-- **Medium Discount Strategy** → Continue optimized pricing, as medium discounts already drive ~65% of conversions.

 ---